spacetelescope/pysynphot/doc/source/how_works.rst

   :ref:`pysynphot-installation-setup`.
 This method offers the convenience of automatically creating the necessary directory tree for the data.
-* Individual CRDS files: An alternate method is to transfer the individual tables using HTTP (``ssb.stsci.edu/cdbs``) to STScI from the directories given also in :ref:`pysynphot-installation-setup`.
+* Individual CRDS files: An alternate method is to transfer the individual tables from ``ftp://ftp.stsci.edu/cdbs/`` to STScI from the directories given also in :ref:`pysynphot-installation-setup`.

-The best method is perhaps a combination of the two: First-time installers may wish to use the "snapshot" TAR files to initially create and populate the directory structure, and then periodically check the CRDS area at STScI for updates to individual tables.
+The best method is perhaps a combination of the two: First-time installers may wish to use the "snapshot" `TAR files <ftp://ftp.stsci.edu/cdbs/tarfiles/>`_ to initially create and populate the directory structure, and then periodically check the CRDS area at STScI for updates to individual tables.

 The instrument graph and component lookup tables are contained in the ``mtab/`` subdirectory and are named ``*_tmg.fits``, ``*_tmc.fits``,